SteCiu01/Power-BI-Visual-Templates/README.md

 Below are the links to the dedicated pages for each template I created.
 On each page, you’ll find the .pbix file containing the template ready to be copied and pasted into your report, along with detailed steps and instructions on how to use it.

-Feel free to fork the templates and reach out if you have ideas for improvements or enhancements.
+Feel free to reach out if you have ideas for improvements or enhancements.

 | Template | Description | Link |
 | -------- | ----------- | ---- |